Azure/azure-sdk-tools/tools/mock-service-host/README.md

 # The Behaviour of Mock Service Host

-The mock service could be run in your local environment.
+The Mock Service Host could be run in your local environment.
 After started, it will listen to the following endpoints by default:

 -   https://localhost:8441, stateful.
 -   http://localhost:8442, stateless http.